 What is yoga therapy?

-Because yoga therapy targets a specific population, it is often done 1-on-1 or in small groups of less than 10 people.
+Because this type of yoga targets a specific population, it is often done 1-on-1 or in small groups of less than 10 people.
 No matter what the size of the group, the participants all have to have the same needs.
 For instance, if we refer back to our knee popping example, yoga therapy could be taught to that one person to help manage their excruciating knee pain or a group of people who suffer from chronic knee pain.

 Yoga instructor vs. yoga therapist